 You’ll want to make sure that you bring your camera!

-One pro tip for hiking here is to check the weather before you go.
+One pro tip for hiking this Berkshires spot is to check the weather before you go.
 It’s best to do this hike when the weather is drier, meaning don’t do this hike right after it snows or rains.
-You might slip!

 Alford Springs Father Loop

 The Alford Springs Father Loop is slightly over 4 miles long and is a moderate-level trail.
-Unlike some of the other trails on this list, this is a great trail that you can do no matter the time of year for the most part.
+Unlike some of the other trails on this list, this is a great trail that you can do no matter the time of year for the most part, and it is considered a kid friendly Berkshires hiking trail.

 The trail is a loop trail, so you’ll see different views the entire time you’re hiking.
 Elevation gain is just under 800 feet, so it is pretty uphill over the 4 miles you spend hiking.